Latest poll: Nats and Act can form govt, Labour at lowest since 2017

-National and Act can form a government between them and Labour is at its lowest since 2017, according to the latest political poll.
+National is down but with Act can still form a government between them while Labour is at its lowest since 2017, according to the latest political poll.

 The 1 News-Kantar Poll also registers for the first time a party with links to the occupation at Parliament.